 As riders we have aides, either natural or artificial.
 Natural aides are voice, seat, hands and legs.
 Artificial aides include whips, spurs, martingales, bits, or anything added that isn't part of our natural body.
 We need to be able to use our aides appropriately in order communicate with our horses.
 The over use or abundant use of our aides can result in confusion and anger in our horses.

+Let's go back to our tool box.
+Each aide holds a spot in your tool box that can be used, or not used, accordingly.
 For example, a hand can be used for a half halt, direction or reprimand.
 Your seat can be used to encourage forward movement, or a halt.
 By squeezing your legs, you can ask your horse to move out or slow down.

 On the other side of the coin, the over use of tools can render them useless.
 For instance, you close your legs to ask your horse to increase his pace, and you keep them locked on your horses side, so those legs don't swing.
 By not releasing this aid, you have rendered it useless.
 Your horse no longer feels the pressure because it is a constant, and because your horses side has become deadened you have to introduce additional aids to get the job done.
 These additional aids may now include Spurs or a crop, in order to accomplish a goal, a soft leg would have been sufficient for.
 The same thing happens with a heavy handed rider.
 The horse's mouth becomes deadened, and you have to resort to using stronger and stronger bits.
 Instead you should have been learning to use other tools to stop or steer, rather than just your rein(s).